DualBrain/QB64/conduct.md

 ## Attribution

-Special thanks to the [Ruby](https://www.ruby-lang.org/) community for creating a wonderfully crafted set [guidelines](https://www.ruby-lang.org/en/conduct/).
+Special thanks to the [Ruby](https://www.ruby-lang.org/) community for creating such a wonderfully crafted set of [guidelines](https://www.ruby-lang.org/en/conduct/).